 Malware

-Malware is malicious software that is designed to exploit or gain unauthorized access to a device or network.
+Malware is malicious software that is designed to use or gain unauthorized access to a device or network.
 Hackers use malware for various reasons such as stealing sensitive information, gaining access to corporate data, and assuming control of devices.
-When users remove security restrictions imposed by the device manufacturers through jailbreaking or rooting, the devices become more vulnerable to malware attacks.
+When users remove the device manufacturer's security restrictions by jailbreaking or rooting, the devices become more vulnerable to malware attacks.
 In addition, third-party apps that are installed through unauthorized app stores can introduce malware on devices.

 MaaS360 monitors devices to identify jailbroken devices and malware-infected devices in your organization.
 When malware is detected, MaaS360 notifies users about the potential threat or blocks affected devices from accessing corporate resources.